METEO 3 Lesson 12 Images

 Text description of the yellow and orange shaded areas on the map of sea-surface temperatures on the right image.

 The image is divided into two segments.
-On the left side, there is a weather radar visualization of a hurricane approaching the southeastern United States, specifically Florida.
-The hurricane is depicted with a spiral pattern and a distinct eye at the center, using vibrant colors: red and orange indicate intense areas, surrounded by yellow and green bands showing decreasing intensity.
-Blue hues show the outer rain bands and lighter precipitation, set against a black background representing the sea.
-The outline of Florida and its neighboring states is traced in bright orange lines.
+On the left side, there is a weather radar visualization of a hurricane approaching the southeastern United States, specifically Florida from the west.
+The hurricane features a distinct eye and a spiral structure, illustrated with vibrant colors: red and orange indicate the most intense areas, surrounded by yellow and green bands showing decreasing intensity.
+Blue hues depict the outer rain bands and lighter precipitation; all set against a black background.
+The outlines of Florida and its neighboring states appear as bright orange lines.

 passed right over Bonnie's cool wake between August 29th through the 31st